 - Of the UK’s 27.6m households, 18m of them have private space which could accommodate a car and a home chargepoint.

 However, although millions of people in the UK would be able to park and charge their EV at home, there are almost as many people whose home doesn’t allow them to do this.
 They would need to use public chargepoints – and there’s more of those around the country than you might realise.
-In fact, as of 16th June 2021, there were 24,364 public chargepoints in the UK.
+In fact, at the end of February 2023, there were 38,982 electric vehicle charging points across the UK.